apiato/documentation/docs/components/optional-components/seeders.md

 ## Rules

-- All custom container-specific and third-party package Seeders MUST be placed in the `app/Containers/{Section}/{Container}/Data/Seeders` directory.
+- All container-specific and third-party package Seeders MUST be placed in the `app/Containers/{Section}/{Container}/Data/Seeders` directory.
-- All custom (non-Laravel/package) Seeders MUST extend the `App\Ship\Parents\Seeders\Seeder` class.
+- All non-Laravel or third-party package Seeders MUST extend the `App\Ship\Parents\Seeders\Seeder` class.

 ## Folder Structure